Lena Dunham

-Dunham briefly appeared in films such as Supporting Characters and This Is 40 (both 2012) and Happy Christmas (2014).
+Dunham briefly appeared in films such as Supporting Characters and This Is 40 (both 2012), and Happy Christmas (2014).
 She voiced Mary in the 2016 film My Entire High School Sinking Into the Sea, which premiered at the Toronto International Film Festival.
 On television, aside from Girls, she has played guest roles in Scandal and The Simpsons (both 2015).
-In 2017, she portrayed Valerie Solanas in American Horror Story: Cult.Dunham's work, as well as her outspoken presence on social media and in interviews, have attracted significant controversy, praise, criticism, and media scrutiny throughout her career.
+In 2017, she portrayed Valerie Solanas in American Horror Story: Cult.

+Dunham's work, as well as her outspoken presence on social media and in interviews, have attracted significant controversy, praise, criticism, and media scrutiny throughout her career.

-Early life
+Early life and education

 Dunham was born in New York City.
 Her father, Carroll Dunham, is a painter, and her mother, Laurie Simmons, is an artist and photographer, and a member of The Pictures Generation, known for her use of dolls and dollhouse furniture in her photographs of setup interior scenes.
-Her father is Protestant of mostly English ancestry; whereas her mother is Jewish.
+Her father is Protestant of mostly English ancestry; her mother is Jewish.
 Dunham has described herself as feeling "very culturally Jewish, although that's the biggest cliché for a Jewish woman to say."
-The works of acclaimed Israeli poet Yehuda Amichai helped her to connect with her Judaism.
-The Dunham family are cousins of the Tiffany family, prominent in the jewelry trade.
+The Modern Hebrew poetry of Yehuda Amichai helped her to connect with her Judaism.

-Dunham first attended Friends Seminary before transferring in seventh grade to Saint Ann's School in Brooklyn, where she met Tiny Furniture actress and future Girls co-star Jemima Kirke.
+Dunham attended Friends Seminary before transferring in seventh grade to Saint Ann's School in Brooklyn, where she met Tiny Furniture actress and future Girls co-star Jemima Kirke.
 As a teen, Dunham also won a Scholastic Art and Writing Award.
 She attended The New School for a year before transferring to Oberlin College, where she graduated in 2008 with a degree in creative writing.

 She has a younger sibling, Cyrus, a 2014 graduate of Brown University, who appeared in Dunham's first film, Creative Nonfiction, and starred in her second film, Tiny Furniture.
 The siblings were raised in Brooklyn and spent summers in Salisbury, Connecticut.

 Career

 2000s: Oberlin College and early works

 While a student at Oberlin College, Dunham produced several independent short films and uploaded them to YouTube.
-Many of her early films dealt with themes of sexual enlightenment and were produced in a mumblecore filmmaking style, a dialog-heavy style in which young people talk about their personal relationships.
+Many of her early films dealt with themes of sexual enlightenment and were produced in a mumblecore filmmaking style, a dialogue-heavy style in which young people talk about their personal relationships.
 In 2006, she produced Pressure, in which a girl and two friends talk about experiencing an orgasm for the first time, which makes Dunham's character feel pressured to do so as well.
 "I didn't go to film school", Dunham explains.
 "Instead I went to liberal arts school and self-imposed a curriculum of creating tiny flawed video sketches, brief meditations on comic conundrums, and slapping them on the Internet."